-According to the U.S. Bureau of Labor Statistics (BLS), nurse aides were expected to see an employment growth of 19% from 2008-2018 (www.bls.gov).
-The BLS also stated that nurse aides, along with attendants and orderlies, earned a median annual salary of $24,010 in 2010.
+According to the U.S. Bureau of Labor Statistics (BLS), nursing assistants and orderlies were expected to see a faster-than-average employment growth of 9% from 2018 to 2028 (www.bls.gov).
+The BLS also stated that nursing assistants earned a median annual salary of $29,660 in May 2019.

 Certification and Continuing Education Information

-After completing the certificate program, nurse aides must pass the certification exam before they can work as certified nurse assistants (CNA).
+After completing the certificate program, nurse's aides must pass the certification exam before they can work as certified nurse assistants (CNA).
 The BLS reports that the federal government requires that training programs for these professionals be at least 75 hours.
-When nurse aides pass the examination, their names are added to the state registry of nurse aides, and they're permitted to work in nursing care facilities.
+When nurse's aides pass the examination, their names are added to the state registry of nurse's aides, and they're permitted to work in nursing care facilities.

 Certified nurse's aides may also advance their education and become licensed practical nurses (LPNs) or registered nurses (RNs).
 Candidates can become LPNs by completing diploma or certificate programs, while becoming an RN requires at least a diploma in nursing.
 Both must meet their state's licensure requirements before they can practice.
 Bachelor's degree programs in nursing are also available.
 These prepare students to become RNS, as well as making them eligible for graduate studies in nursing.